Main | Synopsis | Character Profiles | Staff Profiles | Mecha Profiles | Production History | Merchandise | Megazone 23

 would be confused by this visualisation of Becky's shock.
 Click on the images for higher resolution

 As Mark begins to attack Andrew's forces at the airport, Andrews himself decides to suit up and take him on in his own Hargun.
 Andrews manages to shoot Mark's fighter down.
 As it spins out of control and hurtles towards the ground, Eve urges Mark to pull the joy stick.
-In the next shot (at around 1:19) we see Mark clutching the joy stick.
+In the next shot (at around 79 minutes into the film) we see Mark clutching the joy stick.
 In the original animation the cut is marginally longer.
 Mark looks around in shock as the fighter begins to transform around him.
 Click on the images for higher resolution versions.

 The original animation and final cut during Mark and Edwards' climatic battle differ greatly.
 The final cut has been edited (somewhat sloppily) to show Mark fighting two robots; first one of Edward's men, then finally Edward himself.
 However in the original animation there is only one battle; the one between between Mark and Edwards.
 In the process several short cuts of animation have been excised.
 The shot above actually appears in the final cut with about half a second trimmed from the final cut of the film.
 In the original animation Mark fires on Edwards who dodges it, seeming to disappear.
 In the final cut of the film, the shot above deletes the disappearance.
 Click on the images for higher resolution versions